resque/resque/README.markdown

 We don't want the `git_timeout` as high as 10 minutes in our web app, but in the Resque workers it's fine.

+Starting the worker with a backup queue will ensure that no jobs are lost even if you kill -9 the worker before a job has completed.
+Backup queues must be unique to *each* worker.
+If a worker dies, restarting it with the same backup queue name will move all incomplete jobs back onto the main queue.

+    $ QUEUE=file_serve BACKUP_QUEUE=worker123 rake environment resque:work

 ### Logging